helmasaur/ac-keijiban/README.md

 ## Translation

 For the moment, the only language avaible is English.
-I will collect them in French while I play to *Animal Crossing: Wild World* on Nintendo DS.
+The French messages are being collected directly from *Animal Crossing: Wild World* on Nintendo DS.

-Obviously, you are free to participate to the translation in French or any other language.
+Obviously, you are free to participate to the translation in French or in any other language.

+### Avaible languages

+#### English
+- "Message of the Week": 85 *(complete)*
+- "Poetry": 2 *(complete)*
+- "Talking to Myself": 74 *(complete)*
+#### French
+- "Message of the Week": 8
+- "Poetry": 0
+- "Talking to Myself": 4

 ## Thanks